ab9st8/pancake/readme.md

     input factorial out
 }
 ```

-**Pancake isn't:**
-* serious,
-* well-made,
-* performant,
-* bugless,
-* a proper demostration of Nim's capabilities in language development,
-* idiomatic Nim code.

-**Pancake is:**
-* fun to play around with,
-* an interesting concept that could be expanded into even more interesting territory.

-## Name etymology
-Because
-> a Pancake stack is the best kind of stack.

-*— Robert Nystrom, paraphrase*
+This is not a very mature project just yet!
+A lot of crucial design choices with many potential ramifications are being made right now and the codebase still isn't as efficient as I'd want it to be.

 ## Installing and using
 **Prerequisites:**
 * the Nim toolchain (Nim compiler >= 1.4.0, Nimble).

-To install Pancake, and run
+To install Pancake, run

 ```
 nimble install https://github.com/c1m5j/pancake
 ```

 This will install the release-version Pancake interpreter.
 Now you can interpret Pancake source files using

 ```
 pancake FILENAME
 ```
-I'm planning on compiling this project with the JS backend and somehow make a playground site so you don't have to install Nim just to play around with Pancake.

 If this goes into more "stable" territory I'll also try to add this repo to the Nimble register so you can just run `nimble install pancake`.

 ## Design and syntax, or "How to Pancake"
 Every Pancake source file consists of a number of private and public procedure definitions and a single global procedure definition.
 The global procedure is the entrypoint of the program; you can think of it like "main" in C/C++.
-Everything inside `global` is Pancake code, which consists either of stack operations, conditional clauses, variable assigments or procedure calls.
+Everything inside `global` is Pancake code, which consists either of stack operations, conditional clauses, variable assigments / calls or procedure calls.
 That is also what other procedures are made up of.

 ### Comments
 Comments span one line each, they start with a semi-colon `;`.